 Membership

-Members receive quarterly newsletters, membership stickers, email notices of upcoming educational clinics and social events organized by and for our members.
+Members receive email notices of upcoming educational clinics and social events organized by and for our members.
 We also host quarterly meetings and an Annual dinner.
-Business members also receive a free enhanced listing on our NKY Equine directory with a live link to their website.

 Based on our by-laws, we cover the 9 county region of the UK Extension Service.
 Those counties include: Boone, Kenton, Campbell, Grant, Pendleton, Owen, Gallatin, Carroll and Bracken counties.
 However, we are not limited to these counties and have active members from many other areas.